brunasil98/LSTM/Models/README.md

 # Model Trained

-My model is saved in h5 file, however this is to heavy to put in a github.
+My model trained is saved in h5 file, however this is to heavy to put in a github.
 I located it in a google drive, link below.